Hogmanay: What are We Celebrating?

 #03“Redding the House”

-Other Scottish traditions involve cleaning your house and cupboards – even raking out your fireplace, so no detritus from the previous year is carried into the next.
+Other Scottish New Year traditions involve cleaning your house and cupboards – even raking out your fireplace, so no detritus from the previous year is carried into the next.

 #04 Auld Lang Syne

-And of course, singing Auld Lang Syne at the bells.
+And of course, singing Auld Lang Syne at the midnight bells marking the countdown form the old year into the new.

 “Should auld acquaintance be forgot,